adl1995/HIPS-to-Py/application.md

 > Design and create a Python client for Hierarchical Progressive Surveys (HiPS).
 This will enable users to view astronomical figures in an interactive environment, similar to Google Maps.
 Currently, such clients exist, such as Aladin and Aladin Lite, but they are written in Java and JavaScript, respectively.
 The goal of this project is to provide similar functionality using Python.
 The current decision is to work only with HiPS images, but if everything goes well, I wish to work on HiPS catalogues as well.

 ### Detailed description ###
 Hierarchical progressive surveys (HiPS) utilizes the HEALPix framework for mapping a sphere (in our case, part of a sky) and compiles / transforms it into tiles and pixels.
 HiPS emphasizes on usability and thus tries to abstract the scientific details (while preserving them).
 This can be further built upon for statistical analysis of large datasets.
 For this project, a HiPS Python client is to be implemented which will enable users to view / explore astronomical figures.
 HiPS data is stored in the form of catalogues (TSV), or tiles (PNG, JPG, FITS).
 In the context of this project only tiles are to be retrieved and stitched together to get the final output.
-Listed below are current HiPS clients:

-* Aladin Desktop
-* Aladin Lite (CDS)
-* MIZAR
-* ESAsky
-* JUDO2
+Some of the current HiPS clients include Aladin Desktop, Aladin Lite (CDS), MIZAR, ESAsky, and JUDO2.

 The goal of this project would be to create a new HiPS client under ``astropy/hips``.
 However, this would run purely on Python.
-The possible dependencies for this software are:
+The possible **dependencies** for this software are:

 * Python >= 3.5
 * Astropy